alessandrofrancesconi/gimp-plugin-bimp/README.md

 Instead... to remove BIMP... if you really want... just go to GIMP's plugins directory and remove `bimp.exe` and `bimp-locale` folder.

-*A note for GIMP Portable users: if you experience strange things like missing buttons or totally white windows, first ensure you have installed the latest version of the GTK+ runtime (download it from [here](https://sourceforge.net/projects/gtk-win/files/latest/download?source=files)).*
+*Note for GIMP Portable users:* If you experience strange things like missing buttons or totally white windows, first ensure you have installed the latest version of the GTK+ runtime (download it from [here](https://sourceforge.net/projects/gtk-win/files/latest/download?source=files)).

 Compiling and installing on Linux
 -----------------------------------------